quicwg/multipath/draft-ietf-quic-multipath.md

 list can then be used to compute acknowledgement gaps per path in Packet Threshold tests.

-### ACK Delay, RTT, and Zero-Length CID Considerations {#ack-delay-and-zero-length-cid-considerations}
+### RTT Estimation Considerations when SPNS is Used {#ack-delay-and-zero-length-cid-considerations}

-The ACK Delay field of the ACK frame is relative to the largest acknowledged packet number (see {{Section 13.2.5 of QUIC-TRANSPORT}}).
-When using paths with different transmission delays, the reported host delay will most of the time relate to the path with the shortest latency.
-To collect ACK delays on all the paths, hosts should rely on time stamps as described in {{QUIC-Timestamp}}.

-If one chooses not to use time-stamps but wants to get reasonable estimation of RTTs on multiple paths with one packet number space, the following practices can be used:

-* The receiver side counts the number of ACK-eliciting packets received for each paths, and keeps a per-path ACK timer.
-An ACK from that path is triggered when either
-  a) the number of ACK-eliciting packets received on that path surpasses the path's ACK-eliciting threshold or b) the path's ACK-timer expires.
+When SPNS is in use, accurate RTT estimation requires more careful considerations.
+According to {{QUIC-RECOVERY}}, an endpoint generates an RTT sample on receiving an ACK frame that meets the following two conditions: (1) the largest acknowledged packet number is newly acknowledged, and (2) at least one of the newly acknowledged packets was ack-eliciting.
+The RTT sample, latest_rtt is calculated as the time elapsed since the largest acknowledged packet was sent.
+However, when applying the above algorithm with SPNS, one may encounter the following issues: (1) RTT of some paths are not updated timely if ACKs are mostly returned from other paths, and (2) ACK frames depend on the largest received packet of the connection, not the path, and the resulted RTT sample may be the sum of the uplink delay of one path and the downlink delay of another path.
+One solution for accurate RTT measurements is to employ time-stamps as described in {{QUIC-Timestamp}}.
+If one chooses not to use time-stamps but wants to get reasonable estimation of RTTs on multiple paths with single packet number space, the following practices can be used:

+For packet receiver (ACK sender):

+* Maintain an ACK threshold and an ACK timer for each path.
+A path should send an ACK when it receives ack-eliciting threshold number of ack-eliciting packets (e.g., two).
+And an ack-eliciting packet must be acknowledged within MAX_ACK_DELAY.

-* Each path records the largest packet received on that path and the receive time of that packet.
-When an ACK is sent on that path, the ACK Delay field is re-calculated using that path's largest packet receive time.
+* Write ACK frame based on the largest received packet of the path.
+Start the ACK ranges with the largest received packet number of that path, which means that the "Largest Acknowledged" field is the path's largest packet number and the "ACK Delay" field is the delay time of the path's largest received packet.

+For packet sender (ACK receiver):

+* Maintain an unacked list for each path to retrieve the packets that has been sent when an ACK is received.
+It can coexist with the unacked list of the connection layer or packet number space layer.

-* The sender also keeps track of a list of sent packets for each path that are acknowledged by ACKs received from the same path.
-A path's RTT sample is generated on receving ACK that meets the following two conditions: (1) For that path, the largest same-path acknowledged packet number is updated.
-(2) One of newly same-path acknowledged packets is ACK-eliciting.
+* Generate RTT sample for a path when the following conditions are met: (1) the largest acknowledged packet number is newly acknowledged by the ACK received from this path, and (2) at least one of the newly acknowledged packets was ack-eliciting.

 ### ECN and Zero-Length CID Considerations {#ecn-handling}